spring-io/develocity-conventions/README.md

 Concourse does not automatically set any environment variables in the build's container that allow its use to be detected.
 To work around this, an environment variable named `CI` can be set on the task.

+Jenkins is detected by looking for an environment variable named `JENKINS_URL`.